 postdemocrazia nel XXI secolo" and it's available for free download HERE!

-Crowd, Power and Post-democracy in the 21st Century
+Crowd, Power and Post-democracy in the 21st Centuryread online.
+All interviews on digital populism - in English language - are

 OC Let us start from the analysis Wu Ming set out in their brief essay Grillismo: Yet another right-wing cult coming from Italy and which interprets Grillo’s Five Star Movement as a new authoritarian right-wing faction.
 Why did the desire for change of much of the electorate long once again for its very repression?
 We seem to witness the re-affirmation of Wilhelm Reich’s thought: at a given moment in history the masses wanted fascism.
 The masses have not been deceived: they have understood very well the danger of authoritarianism; but they have voted it anyway.
 Even more worrying is that the authoritarian Berlusconi's Freedom People (PDL) and Grillo’s Five Star Movement (M5S) conquer more than half of the Italian electorate together.
 A very similar situation arose in the UK in May 2013, with the UKIP’s exploit in the latest local elections.
 Why and in what measure are the toxins of authoritarianism and micro-fascism present in contemporary European society?